hylang/hy/docs/tutorial.rst

     [true
      (print "That variable is jussssst right!")])

-What you'll notice is that ``cond`` switches off between a some statement that is executed and checked conditionally for true or falseness, and then a bit of code to execute if it turns out to be true.
+What you'll notice is that ``cond`` switches off between a statement that is executed and checked conditionally for true or falseness, and then a bit of code to execute if it turns out to be true.
 You'll also notice that the ``else`` is implemented at the end simply by checking